 If you're thinking of joining, give us a call or just show up at rehearsal.

 See you Tuesday!

-The Ride for the Band is set for May 18, 2014 to raise awareness and funds for the Santa Fe Concert Band (SFCB).
-Cyclists ride 25, 50 or 100 miles in beautiful Old Santa Fe.
+The Ride for the Band is POSTPONED; it will raise awareness and funds for the Santa Fe Concert Band (SFCB).

 Riders who are registered with the SFCB are riding to support the Santa Fe Concert Band (SFCB) and its programs.
 The minimum pledge for Ride for the Band is $100.00 which includes optional fitness training, bike advice, maintenance, etc. to prepare cyclists for the rides.